marcusrossel/marcusrossel.github.io/_posts/2020-06-23-bat-clingo.md

 ## Mammalness Dominates

 First we could say that the *"mammalness"* of an object is more important than its *"batness"*.
 So anytime we define a fact about an object that is a `bat` *and* a `mammal`, use the definition that is `mammal`-related and not the one that is `bat`-related.
-This leads out program to look as follows:
+This leads our program to look as follows:

 ```prolog
 bat(tom).